-Under the terms of the group relief agreement, each subsidiary in the tax group continues to record the income tax expense that it any group relief is recorded at the level of Compagnie Générale des Établissements Michelin.
+Under the terms of the group relief agreement, each subsidiary in the tax group continues to record the income tax expense that it would have paid if it had been taxed on a stand-alone basis and any group relief is recorded at the level of Compagnie Générale des Établissements Michelin.
 In 2024, the Company recorded an additional tax of €8.7 million under the Pillar Two tax rules.